danielk333/hardtarget/htdocs/source/install.rst

    sudo apt install gcc libfftw3-dev

-It is recommended to install Hardtarget in a virtual environment, or using *conda*.
+It is recommended to install Hardtarget in a virtual environment, e.g. *virtualenv* or *conda*.

 .. code-block:: bash